 All Mule transports are supported within a cluster.
-Because of differences in the way different transports access inbound traffic, the details of this support very.
+Because of differences in the way different transports access inbound traffic, the details of this support vary.
 In general, outbound traffic acts the same way inside and outside a cluster – the differences are highlighted below.

 Mule supports three basic types of transports: